 Community organizations, civic groups, schools, or churches are required to submit a Community Outreach form to request services from the Crime Prevention/Community Unit.
 The form has to be received at least two weeks before the event.

 The Albany Police Department’s Teen Police Academy is an excellent opportunity for youth to achieve an understanding of how the agency operates.
 The Teen Police Academy is free of charge.
 The course runs for five Saturdays and meets at the Law Enforcement Center each week for two hours.

 The Teen Police Academy will cover topics that include presentations on bullying in schools, gang violence in Albany, teen drinking and driving, the effects of drugs and the overall consequences of bad decision making.
 You will also have an opportunity to participate in a community service project during week five.
 This participation in the project will be an eight hour day.
 We hope that the knowledge, experiences, and exchange of information between you and the officers will make this one of the most enjoyable sessions you can experience.
 At the conclusion of the program, teens will participate in a Teen Police Academy graduation and be presented a certificate by the Chief of Police or his designee.
 So, if you are ready to be enlightened and have a good time doing so, complete the application and return it today!

 Applications and Information

-For more information on the session schedule or application, you can contact CPA Coordinator and Public Relations/Media Manager, Phyllis Banks at (229) 483-6298 during regular business hours.
+For more information on the session schedule or application, you can contact the Crime Prevention/Community Unit at 229-431-2100 during regular business hours.
 (8:00 a.m. -5:00 p.m.)
-Please complete both forms and deliver them to the Law Enforcement Center at 201 West Oglethorpe Boulevard.
-You can also fax it to 229-483-6299.
-You can also email a completed, signed and scanned form as an attachment.
+Please complete both forms and submit or bring the form to the Law Enforcement Center at 201 West Oglethorpe Boulevard.